Flux qubit-based detector of microwave photons: Adiabatic-impulse model and rate equation approach for a multilevel quantum system

-For the reset, the dependence of the levels occupations on the dimensionless external magnetic flux obtained by the approximate rate equation approach is illustrated in Fig.~\ref{Fig:AIM_dynamics}, and it is in a sufficiently good agreement with the dependence in Fig.~\ref{Fig:Reset}(a) obtained by solving the system of equations~(\ref{system-reset}) for the matrix elements of the density operator.
-The rate equation approach gives the final occupation of the 7th energy level as follows
+For the reset, the dependence of the levels occupations on the dimensionless external magnetic flux obtained by the approximate rate equation approach is illustrated in Fig.~\ref{Fig:Reset_rateeq}, and it is in a good agreement (excluding the vicinities of the quasicrossing points) with the dependence in Fig.~\ref{Fig:Reset} obtained by solving the system of equations~\eqref{system-reset} for the matrix elements of the density operator.
+We note that according to the solution of the Lindblad equation~\eqref{system-reset}, the LZSM transitions occur during a finite (yet rather small) time interval [see Fig.~\ref{Fig:Reset}(b)], while in the approximate approach based on the adiabatic-impulse model and rate equations, the LZSM transitions are instantaneous [see Fig.~\ref{Fig:Reset_rateeq}(b)].
+That leads to discrepancy of the results shown in Figs.~\ref{Fig:Reset} and \ref{Fig:Reset_rateeq}.